Zeldin's Gallery

 Metalhead

-For those who don't know the C64 graphic abilities here some little infos:
+For those who don't know the C64 graphic abilities here some little info:

 The graphics above are handpixeled, what means that they were done by setting dot for dot, always nagged by the nasty colour limitations.
 The C64 offers a colour palette that can't be changed, which counts no more than 16 colours.
 Furthermore the use of these colours depend on the selected graphic mode you use.